bbopt/RunnerPost/pythonInterface/README.md

 - `SOL`: the vector of input variables; the number of variables is given in the problem selection file,
 - `OBJ`: the objective function value (can be more than one),
 - `CST`: the constraints functions value.
 Even if the problem has several constraints, a single `CST` is required.
 Indeed the number of constraint can depend on the problem.
 The number of constraints is given in the problem selection file.
-- `TIME`: the time of the evaluation (in seconds),
+- `TIME`: the time stamp of the evaluation (in seconds),
 - `FEAS`: the infeasibility flag of an evaluation (0: infeasible, 1: feasible),
-- `OTHER`: other information (e.g., the number of function evaluations, the number of iterations, the number of constraints evaluations, the number of gradient evaluations, the number of hessian evaluations, the number of hessian-vector evaluations, the number of jacobian evaluations, the number of jacobian-vector evaluations, the number of jacobian
+- `OTHER`: other information that will not be considered in the post-processing (e.g., a user-defined counter).

 When `STATS_FILE_OUTPUT` is NOT provided, the column types must be deduced.
-The stats files can contain all evaluations of an optimization (no need to specify the evaluation counter `CNT_EVAL`) or only the best solutions (the evaluation counter `CNT_EVAL`must be provided).
+The stats files can contain all evaluations of an optimization (no need to specify the evaluation counter `CNT_EVAL`) or only the best solution.
+In the later case, the evaluation counter `CNT_EVAL` must be provided.

 Hence, the stats file can minimally contain the following columns: `CTN_EVAL OBJ CST` or only `OBJ CST` (the `CST` column is optional).
 This is determined from the `DISPLAY_ALL_EVAL` parameter.
 If `DISPLAY_ALL_EVAL` is set to `yes`, the stats file contains all evaluations of an optimization.
 If `DISPLAY_ALL_EVAL` is set to `no` (column types are `CNT_EVAL OBJ CST` by default), the stats file contains only the best solutions (column types are `OBJ CST`).
 The default for `DISPLAY_ALL_EVAL` is `false`.